Lecture 1

 Bring your laptop to all lectures!

-In the first few lecture we will use JupyterHub (accessible within Moodle) to get you started.
-Later we plan to get you all setup with a personal Julia installation.
+In the first two lectures we will use JupyterHub.
+Later you will setup a personal Julia installation.

 Summary